-- Brief overview of comprehensive planning. - Timeline of the 2023-2024 planning process. - Recognition of the participants. - A list of suggestions for immediate next steps. - Chart of responsibilities and potential partners. - Timeline of past planning efforts. - Recommended action steps from those plans, organized by the Section 81D planning element. - Seven key topics identified by the Steering Group at their meeting on January 15, 2024 and action steps for the Leverett community to consider, including informational resources where appropriate. - Financial resources.
+- Brief overview of comprehensive planning. - Timeline of the 2023-2024 planning process. - · Recognition of the participants. - A list of suggestions for immediate next steps. - Chart of responsibilities and potential partners. - Timeline of past planning efforts. - Recommended action steps from those plans, organized by the Section 81D planning element. - Seven key topics identified by the Steering Group at their meeting on January 15, 2024 and action steps for the Leverett community to consider. - Financial resources.

-This plan is accompanied by a series of appendices that provide more background about the planning process and the existing conditions that support the goals and recommendations in this plan.
-The supporting documents are as follows:
+This plan is accompanied by additional appendices that provide more background about the planning process: